jpieringer/javaquery/README.md

 #### INVOKES
 Describes that any code within a class invokes any method of another class.

-*From*: The type that contains the code that performs the invocation.
+*from*: The type that contains the code that performs the invocation.
-*To*: The type that gets invoked.
+*to*: The type that gets invoked.
+*invokedMethod*: The name of the method that is invoked.

 ### INHERITS
 Describes that a type inherits another type (class or interface).